 The following screenshot will show you the window used to create a Combined Set in Tableau, and their properties are:

-• Sets: Please select or change the existing Set from Drop down menu.
-The first set act as Left Set and the second set as a Right set
+- Sets: Please select or change the existing Set from Drop down menu.
+The first set acts as a Left Set and the second set as a Right set

-• All members in Both Sets: This option is similar to SQL Full Join.
-If you select this option, Tableau Combined Set holds all the members from the Left and Right Sets.
+- All members in Both Sets: This option is similar to SQL Full Join.
+If you select this option, the Tableau Combined Set holds all the members from the Left and Right Sets.

-• Left Set Except Shared Members: If you select this option, Combined Set will hold all the members from Left Set except the matching members from the Right one.
+- Left Set Except Shared Members: Select this option, the Combined Set will hold all the members from the Left Set except the matching members from the Right one.

-• Right Set Except for Shared Members: This option holds all the members from Right Set except matching members from Left Set.
+- Right Set Except for Shared Members: This option holds all the members from the Right Set except matching members from the Left Set.

 Creating Combined Tableau Sets